redhat-ai-dev/ai-lab-template/templates/rag/docs/index.md

 ### **Repository Information**

-- GitHub/GitLab Repository
+- GitHub/GitLab repository

-- Desired repository owner
+- Repository owner

-- Desired name and branch for the repository
+- Name and branch for the repository

 ### **Deployment Information**

 - Application deployment namespace

-- Desired image registry and image name
+- Image registry and image name

 For more information please check out our general template documentation in our [source code repository](https://github.com/redhat-ai-dev/ai-lab-template) as well as the source code for this template's generated application [here](https://github.com/redhat-ai-dev/ai-lab-samples/tree/main/rag)!